software-students-fall2022/python-package-exercise-project-3-team-9/README.md

 - **_Generate a password:_**

-  - Call the `generate_password` function and pass the minimal length and minimal number of different character types as arguments:
+  - Call the `generate_password` function and pass the minimal length and minimal number of different character types as arguments,
+  - Pass in `0` if you don't want the password to include specific character types.

     ```python
     # in pypassgen.wisdom
-    generate_password(length=8, num=0, upper=0, lower=0, special=0)
+    generate_password(length=8, num=1, upper=1, lower=1, special=1)
     ```

     For example: